Skip the Rodent Poison

-Rodenticides are poison for more than just rats—they’re a death sentence for owls, hawks, and eagles.
+Rodenticide (rat poison) impacts more than just rats; it’s a death sentence for owls, hawks, eagles, and other birds of prey.

 Raptors, for example, often eat poisoned rats or bring them back to their nests to feed their young.